-This Management's Discussion and Analysis ("MD&A") provides discussion and analysis of the financial condition and results of operations of Champion Iron Mines Limited (formerly Champion Minerals Inc.) ("Champion" or the "Company") for the year ended March 31, 2013 and should be read in conjunction with the audited financial statements and the accompanying notes.
-The MD&A is the responsibility of management and is dated as of July 2, 2013.
+This Management's Discussion and Analysis ("MD&A") provides discussion and analysis of the financial condition and results of operations of Champion Iron Mines Limited ("Champion" or the "Company") for the 6 months ended September 30, 2013 and should be read in conjunction with the unaudited condensed interim financial statements and the accompanying notes.
+The MD&A is the responsibility of management and is dated as of November 14, 2013.